-Additionally, staff anticipates tenant challenges associated with obtaining GAP training and certification, and meeting the mandates of the federal Food Safety Modernization Act of 2011.
+Additionally, staff anticipates tenant farmer challenges associated with obtaining GAP training and certification, and meeting the mandates of the federal Food Safety Modernization Act of 2011.
+On

-On Kauai, ADC's properties and the community-at-large have endured a number of extreme flooding events recently.
+Kauai, ADC's properties and the communityat-large have endured a number of extreme flooding events in the last several years.
 The realities of climate change suggest that these events may become more frequent and more severe in the coming years.
+Sea level rise is already threatening coastal communities across the world, and is a particular concern for the community and ADC tenants in Kekaha, Kauai.

-ADC and our tenants continue to experience, and attempt to mitigate, agricultural theft and other security issues such as trespassing, encampments of houseless individuals, and other illegal activity.
-These phenomena are hardly limited or unique to ADC; indeed, farmers large and small struggle to mitigate these activities.
+ADC and our tenants continue to experience and attempt to mitigate agricultural theft and other security issues such as trespassing, encampments of houseless individuals, and other illegal activity.
+These phenomena are hardly unique to ADC; indeed, farmers large and small struggle to mitigate these activities.
 ADC has experienced some small measure of success by partnering with local law enforcement, as well as recently awarding much of our vacant land to tenant farmers.
-Regardless, the economic realities of the pandemic, as well as recent enforcement activities which disrupted large encampments elsewhere appear to have resulted in greater numbers of houseless individuals and increased transient activity on ADC lands, and the lands of our neighbors.
+Regardless, the economic realities of the pandemic, as well as recent enforcement activities which disrupted large encampments elsewhere appear to have resulted in greater numbers of houseless individuals and increased transient activity on ADC lands and the lands of our neighbors.